lev-veshnyakov/checkers/README.md

-# Play in checkers written in coffeescript with angularjs
+# Checkers game written in coffeescript using angularjs

 You can play here [http://lev.website/checkers/](http://lev.website/checkers/)